jungaretti/dotfiles/README.md

 ### Install (These) Dotfiles

-Clone this repo and install my dotfiles using `./install`.
-I use [Dotbot](https://github.com/anishathalye/dotbot) to manage my dotfiles.
-It's an elegant and simple solution that works well for me.
+Clone this repo and install my dotfiles using `./install.sh`.

 ```sh
 gh repo clone jungaretti/dotfiles